-It is hard to choose a poorly on a motor these days if you stick with the latest mid drives from the big three - Bosch, Brose and Shimano.
-There are other motors, like Yamaha or Panasonic, but neither of them places on our podium at the moment.
-Keep in mind that the most raw power may not, in fact, be the most important thing for your experience.
-The smoother riding, longer range motors got up the steep hill just fine, just a little slower - and they probably would have gone way further after the hill.
+It is hard to choose poorly on a torque sensing motor these days if you stick with the latest mid drives from the big three - Bosch, Brose and Shimano.
+Keep in mind that the most raw motor power may not, in fact, be the most important thing for your experience.
+Smoother riding, less powerful, longer range motors will still get up a steep, just a little slower.
 With the same battery, the hare might win the hill, but the turtle will always finish the race.
+Overall bike weight can also have a major impact on steep climbs - aka power to weight ratio - which is why a motorcycle will beat a supercar in a quarter mile race.
+And finally., eBikes are still bicycles - advanced mid drives only multiply your input, not replace it.

 In real world testing on the steepest of hills (with equal rider wattage input), here is the descending pecking order of the fastest climbing eBike motors, from most fastest to the most tame: